Dirty Dancing: Havana Nights: Production

 Havana Nights is based on an original screenplay by playwright and NPR host Peter Sagal, based on the real life experience of producer JoAnn Jansen, who lived in Cuba as a 15-year-old in 1958–59.
 Sagal wrote the screenplay, which he titled Cuba Mine, about a young American woman who witnessed the Cuban revolution and had a romance with a young Cuban revolutionary.
 The screenplay was to be a serious political romance story, documenting, among other stories, how the Cuban revolution transformed from idealism to terror.

 It was commissioned in 1992 by Lawrence Bender, who was rising to fame with his production of Quentin Tarantino's Reservoir Dogs and Pulp Fiction.
 The screenplay was bought by a film studio, which requested several rewrites before deciding not to produce the film.
 A decade later, Bender decided to make a Dirty Dancing sequel, and the film was very loosely adapted from Sagal's script.
 Not a single line from Sagal's original screenplay appears in the final film and Sagal says that the only remnants of the political theme that existed in his script is a scene wherein some people are executed.

 Natalie Portman was offered the role of Katey Miller but she turned it down.
 Ricky Martin was also considered for the role of Javier Suarez.
 The film was British actress Romola Garai's first Hollywood film and she repeatedly has cited the filming of the movie as being an extremely negative experience which caused her to re-evaluate working in Hollywood.
 In a 2004 interview with The Telegraph she explained that the filmmakers "were obsessed with having someone skinny.
 I just thought, why didn't they get someone like Kate Bosworth, if that's what they wanted?"

+Distribution

+The film was announced as a co-production between Artisan Entertainment and Miramax Films on May 12, 2000.
+Artisan would handle domestic distribution, while Miramax through Buena Vista International would handle overseas distribution.

+Sexual misconduct by Harvey Weinstein

 In October 2017, in the midst of producer Harvey Weinstein's sexual abuse allegations in Hollywood, Garai later revealed that Weinstein, whose company Miramax was co-producing the film, had required her to meet him alone in a hotel room while he was wearing only a bathrobe to obtain the part: "I had to go to his hotel room in the Savoy, and he answered the door in his bathrobe.
 I was only 18.
 I felt violated by it, it has stayed very clearly in my memory."